h14h/jwt-test/README.md

 This repo contains an example of using Supabase Auth in an Edge Function.

-[!NOTE]
+> [!NOTE]
-As I used bun when setting up this project, so that's what I'll be using in my examples.
-Feel free to open up a PR to add examples for other package managers :)
+> I used bun when setting up this project, so that's what I'll be using in the
+> below examples.
+Feel free to open up a PR to add other package managers 🙂

 ## Setup